15 Best Nikon lens for astrophotography: (2023 Guide & Reviews)

 This prime wide-angle lens captures the world around you with a dramatic perspective.

-The fast f/1.8 maximum aperture can produce superb photos in low light and offer greater control over field depth for selective focus imagery.
+The fast f/1.8 maximum aperture produces superb low-light photos and offers greater control over field depth for selective focus imagery.

 The 20mm focal length on FX-format DSLRs creates an ultra-wide angle of view, ideal for capturing sweeping landscapes and interior architecture.